Local Rule 5005. ELECTRONIC FILING, SERVICE, AND TRANSMITTAL OF PAPERS

 (1) Except as provided below, all filings made by regular filers must be made electronically.
 "Regular filers" means any entity, including any attorney (without regard to whether he or she is admitted generally to practice before the court) who:

-(2) All regular filers must complete a CM/ECF registration form, complete training, and obtain a password in order to file electronically.
+(2) All regular filers must complete the court’s electronic case filing system registration form, complete training, and obtain a password in order to file electronically.
 Information concerning these requirements can be found on the court's website.

 (3) Filing documents submitted, signed, and verified by electronic means is authorized subject to administrative orders and procedures as issued by the court.
 Documents to be filed electronically must be filed in compliance with the electronic filing procedures, except where otherwise stated in these rules, and which are available on the court's website and may be revised from time to time.

 (A) A proof of claim filed by a creditor not represented by an attorney in the case in which the proof of claim is filed, if that creditor has filed no more than ten (10) proofs of claim with the court during the current calendar year;

 (B) A proof of interest filed by any equity security holder not represented by an attorney in the case in which the proof of interest is filed, if that equity security holder has filed no more than ten (10) proofs of interest with the court during the current calendar year;

 (C) A request to be admitted to the bar of this court for purposes of practicing in a particular case filed under LR IA 10-2 of the Local Rules of Practice for the United States District Court for the District of Nevada;

 (D) Any filing made by an attorney in the course of representing an individual without charge as part of a recognized pro bono or other public interest program designed to assist unrepresented individuals, so long as that attorney, but for similar filings, would not be a regular filer; and